naveenvenk17/Llama2-Chatbot/README.md

 4. If sources are found, they will be provided alongside the answer.

 5. The bot can be customized to return specific information based on the query and context provided.

+# Example

+In the following example, the model was trained on Budget Speech 2024-25.
+Model was able to answer relevant questions, Model has high hallucinations.